aigenseer/qr-scanner-redirect/readme.txt

 = Write Me =

-Has you got a problem or a new wish for idee?
+Do you have a problem or a new wishes?
 Write me on [github](https://github.com/aigenseer/qr-scanner-redirect) or create new topic on wordpress.

 == Installation ==